Dynamic-Book/DyboApp/README.md

 git clone https://github.com/Dynamic-Book/DyboApp
 ```

-2. Start the Dynabook.app IDE
+2. Start the DyboApp IDE
 ```
 cd Cuis/Cuis-Smalltalk-Dev
 ./DyboApp/startIDE.sh
 ```
-A new image dynabookIDE.image is built.
+A new image dyboIDE.image is built.
 In the image execute
 `DySystem beDevelopment`, execute `Dynabook new` (to come) to start the
 application.